dustywhite7/Econ8310/SlidesCode/4 - VAR.md

 - **REMEMBER: We need ALL stationary variables**
 	- `st.adfuller` is the test to use on each variable
-- We also need the terminal values of each variable PRIOR to differencing to reconstruct the original time series
+- We also need the terminal (or starting) values of each variable PRIOR to differencing to reconstruct the original time series

 ---